 FILLMORE & DONNELSON MEETING.

-In pursuance of a call a large meeting wa held in the Court House, in this borough, on Saturday evening, the 2d August inst.
+In pursuance of a call a large meeting was held in the Court House, in this borough, on Saturday evening, the 2d August inst.
 It was organized by the election of THOS.
 SHEA, Esq. as chairman, Wm.
 Reed and Joshua Johnson as Vice Presidents, and George W. Rheem & L. R. Merrell, Secretaries.
-On motion, Dr. J. G. Hartswick, W. R. Brown and D. M. Weaver were appointed a committee to draft resolutions In the absence of the committee, H. BUCHER Swoope, Esq. was called upon and addressed the meeting.
-He said that the stereotyped phraze with, which politicians usually commenced their speeches "that we have entered upon a most important political contest" had, perhaps, never been more appropriately used than at the present time.
-With civil war, strife and rebellion raging in our territories-with a spirit of ruffianism prevailing throughout the ountry, that has even stained the floor of the Senate Chamber of our National capitol with the blood of one of its members, with agitation, clamor, and alarm in all sections of the fence of the Union and the Constitution.
+On motion, Dr. J. G. Hartswick, W. R. Brown and D. M. Weaver were appointed a committee to draft resolutions In the absence of the committee, H. BUCHER SWOOPE, Esq. was called upon and addressed the meeting.
+He said that the stereotyped phraze with which politicians usually commenced their speeches "that we have entered upon a most important political contest" had, perhaps, never been more appropriately used than at the present time.
+With civil war, strife and rebellion raging in our territories-with a spirit of ruffianism prevailing throughout the country, that has even stained the floor of the Senate Chamber of our National capitol with the blood of one of its members, with agitation, clamor, and alarm in all sections of the Union, we had entered into a contest the result of which must either restore peace and harmony, or add fuel to the flame.
+He showed conclusively that the election of either Buthe latter result-that the only security for the country, the only method of restoring peace and tranquility, were in the success of MILLARD FILLMORE, and the great conservative principles of the National American Platform.
+He proceeded at some length to examine the claims of the different candidates, showing up wanted to know upon what grounds Americans be abandoned; and indignantly frowning upon the first dawning of every attempt to alienate one portion of our country from the rest, or to enfeeble the sacred ties which bind together its various parts."
+7. Resolved-That in the life and servicesthe integrity and the honor of MILLARD FILL-MORE, we have the most sacred assurances that he will be faithful to our beloved Union and maintain the equal, sovereign rights of all the States-that at home and abroad the government will be administered fairly, firmly and purely, in conformity with American principles, and to the honor and glory of the American name.